cceremuga/ionosphere/README.md

 ## Roadmap

-* Upload received packets to APRS-IS.
+* Upload packets to APRS-IS.
-* Upload interval beacons to APRS-IS.
+* Upload timed beacons to APRS-IS (lets you show up on aprs.fi).
 * Unit tests.
 Shameful there are none yet! :sadpanda:
-* Log packets to physical log files.
 * Plugin framework.

 ## Security and Privacy